1 Minute Leadership Test…Will You Pass?

 If your team is lacking a “WAR!
 WAR!
 WAR!” response, time for the mirror test.
 How they respond is your responsibility.
 For additional tips on how to create more intentional, predictable and repeatable results, see this post on Vision.

-Does anyone remember your vision?
+Does anyone remember your corporate vision?

 Corporate VisionAfter laboring with your leadership team to set a compelling vision for 2013, the chances are, your staff won’t even remember it only 30 days into the new year.